 And, if I can be honest with you, the benefits don’t stop there.
 You can get a bit sloppy when you live by yourself, but the certainty that company’s coming every second Wednesday gives me the motivation to clean the house, even if it is only every second Tuesday.

 *Lynne Glen is a guest blogger and reader of Healthy Food Guide.
-She has taken up the challenge to use the mental well-being and resilience advice from the July 2017 issue and write about her progress.
+She has taken up the challenge to use the mental well-being and resilience advice from healthyfood.com and write about her progress.
+This blog is the opinion and experiences of its author and should not be taken as medical or dietetic advice.
+Healthy Food Guide has not verified the content and cannot endorse any advice given.
+Healthy Food Guide recommends seeking professional health advice for specific complaints or symptoms.